-Fourth quarter earnings season has commenced while the market is off to a torrid start to the year.
-While the S&P 500 is up 4% year-to-date, there are a number of riskier indexes and sectors which are doing considerably better.
+Fourth quarter earnings season is upon us while the market is off to a torrid start to the year.
+While the S&P 500 is up 4% year-to-date, there are a number of riskier indexes and sectors doing considerably better.
 The NASDAQ is up 6.3%, the Russell 2000 5.2%, the Hang Seng 7.6%, the Brazilian BOVESPA 9%, and the S&P Homebuilders up 17%.
 These are stunning returns over a two-week period relative to how difficult it was to simply earn flat index returns plus the dividend yield for all of 2011.
 The market did this last year in January and February so there is a bit of a deja-vu feel to the start of the year.
 From higher valuations, it was a rough rest of the year from February on as unexpected bad stuff happened such as the Fukushima, Arab Spring, and a full scale sovereign debt crisis in Europe.
 The current earnings season is an important one because the bar is set for the year for many companies through the issuance of 2012 guidance.
 Rather than focus on individual companies right now, here are some useful themes worth focusing on:

 Earnings Growth Rates: